blocksedit/starter-email-template/README.md

 Simple CSS media query definitions to adjust layout for mobile across all modules.

-**Available in four versions**
+**Available in modern and legacy versions**

-1. Full Outlook for Windows Word rendering engine backwards compatibility
-2. Minus tables - a version with reduced table support for structure
-3. Minus Outlook - no support for the Outlook for Windows Word rendering engine
+Modern does not use tables or inline styling.
+Legacy includes backwards compatibility for Outlook for Windows Word rendering engine and uses ghost tables and inline styles.
-4. Modern - no tables, no Outlook, and no inline styling requirement

 ## Features ##
 - Support for major email clients